dougcunha/NetTools/README.md

 ## Related Projects

-For updating NuGet packages to their latest available versions, we recommend using [dotnet-outdated](https://github.com/dotnet-outdated/dotnet-outdated).
-This tool scans your solution and suggests or applies updates to outdated NuGet dependencies automatically.
-It is a perfect complement to NetTools, which focuses on standardizing and managing package versions across projects, but does not implement update/discovery of new package versions.
-By combining both tools, you can keep your solution both up-to-date and consistent, without duplicating functionality.
+To make it easier to keep your NuGet packages up to date, we recommend using [dotnet-outdated](https://github.com/dotnet-outdated/dotnet-outdated).
+This tool scans your solution and helps you identify or apply updates to outdated NuGet dependencies automatically.

+It works really well alongside **NetTools**, which is mainly focused on keeping package versions consistent across projects.
+While NetTools does offer basic features for discovering and updating versions, its main goal is to enforce standardization.

+Using both tools together is a great way to keep your solution up to date and consistent, without overlapping features.

 ## Contributing